 Stopping a streak that dates back a few years, the Falcons got their first preseason win after seven straight losses on Friday night against the Dolphins.
 The final score, 23-6, was overshadowed by a torrential downpour that began in the fourth quarter and made life difficult for both teams in the second half.

 The Falcons got the win off a solid effort from Atlanta's first-team offense, who played into the third quarter.
 While the offense only scored nine points in the first half, they had some success moving the ball, especially through the air.
-On their second possession of the second half, Matt Ryan connected with Julio Jones for the game's first TD.
+On their second possession of the second half, Matt Ryan connected with Roddy White for the game's first TD.

 After the Ryan-to-White touchdown, Atlanta's backups took over.
 In the preseason's first two games, the Falcons backups have experienced their struggles, giving up leads in both games.
 Against the Dolphins, the second- and third-stringers fared much better.